Prigozhin has moved to Belarus, and Russia won’t press charges for mutiny

 The exile of the 62-year-old owner of the Wagner Group was part of a deal that ended the short-lived mutiny in Russia.
 President Alexander Lukashenko said Prigozhin and some of his troops are welcome to stay in Belarus “for some time” at their own expense.

+Prigozhin has not been seen since Saturday, when he waved to well-wishers from a vehicle in the southern city of Rostov.
+He issued a defiant audio statement on Monday.
+And on Tuesday morning, a private jet believed to belong to him flew from Rostov to an air base southwest of the Belarusian capital of Minsk, according to data from FlightRadar24.

-Meanwhile, preparations were underway for Wagner's troops, who numbered 25,000 according to Prigozhin, to hand over their heavy weapons to the Russian military, the Defense Ministry in Moscow said.
-Prigozhin had said those moves were being taken ahead of a July 1 deadline for his fighters to sign contracts — which he opposed — to serve under the Russian military’s command.
+Meanwhile, preparations were underway for Wagner's troops, who numbered 25,000 according to Prigozhin, to hand over their heavy weapons to Russia's military, Moscow said.
+Prigozhin had said such moves were being taken ahead of a July 1 deadline for his fighters to sign contracts — which he opposed — to serve under the military command.

 Russian authorities also said Tuesday they have closed a criminal investigation into the uprising and are pressing no armed rebellion charge against Prigozhin or his followers.